 Development of autoimmune diseases has been linked to disturbances in the microbiota that normally colonises our body surfaces.
 However, precisely how these microorganisms and the resulting stimulation of the immune system impact on different T cell subsets is less well understood.
 Building on extensive preliminary data available in the lab, this project investigates how microbiota influences T cell-mediated responses, especially in regards to their metabolism, and its influence on autoimmune disease, such as type I diabetes.

-Associate Professor Thomas Gebhardt, Department of Microbiology and Immunology, UoM
+Professor Thomas Gebhardt, Department of Microbiology and Immunology, UoM

 Professor Stephen Turner, DMI

 Professor Elizabeth Hartland, Department of Microbiology and Immunology, UoM

 Professor Malcolm McConville, Metabolomics Australia / Bio21, UoM

 - Baker PJ, De Nardo D, Moghaddas F, Tran LS, Bachem A, Nguyen T, Hayman T, Tye H, Vince JE, Bedoui S, Ferrero RL, Masters SL.
 Posttranslational Modification as a Critical Determinant of Cytoplasmic Innate Immune Recognition.
 Physiol Rev 2017 Jul 1; 97(3): 1165-1209. doi: 10.1152/physrev.00026.2016.
 Review.

 - Brown AS, Yang C, Fung KY, Bachem A, Bourges D, Bedoui S, Hartland EL, van Driel IR.
 Cooperation between Monocyte-Derived Cells and Lymphoid Cells in the Acute Response to a Bacterial Lung Pathogen.
 PLoS Pathog 2016 Jun 14; 12(6): e1005691. doi: 10.1371/journal.ppat.1005691. eCollection 2016 Jun.